 Geothermal Heating and Cooling Systems

-Gap Mountain Drilling specializes in the design and installation of geothermal heat pump systems.
-Each geothermal system we build consists of a heat exchanger, a heat pump, and an air delivery system or ductwork.
+Gap Mountain Drilling works alongside local and reputable HVAC companies to design and install geothermal heat pump systems.
+Each geothermal system built consists of a heat exchanger, a heat pump, and an air delivery system or ductwork.
 The heat exchanger is a system of pipes shallowly buried in the ground near the building which the heat pump system is being used for.

 Highly efficient and expertly made with the highest quality materials, the geothermal heat pump system effectively removes heat from the heat exchanger and pumps it into the indoor air delivery system, allowing the rooms in the building to remain warm in the winter.
 During the summer, the process is reversed as the indoors are kept cool by the heat pump taking heat from the indoor air and transferring it into the heat exchanger.
 The heat removed from the indoor air is then used to produce hot water.

 Gap Mountain Drilling is committed to serving as the leading geothermal well drilling company in the state.
-We provide designs and installation of different geothermal heating systems throughout New Hampshire, Rhode Island, Massachusetts and Vermont.
+Partnering with expert HVAC companies, we provide designs and installation of different geothermal heating systems throughout New Hampshire, Rhode Island, Massachusetts and Vermont.
 There are many steps that go into building and maintaining a reliable geothermal system, and with our help, your establishment can have an efficient and effective heating and cooling system that will last for a long time.
 Our geothermal specialties include:

 - Consulting and Feasibility Studies

 - Heat Loss Studies and Equipment Sizing

 - Site work – Excavation Services

 - Fusion and Headering Services and Design

 - Pressure Testing – Flow Testing